 Create cute and colorful Christmas sweater treat boxes!
 Perfect for holding gift cards and small treats.
 Free printables to help get you started!

-Hello!
-I am very excited to share today’s Handmade Holiday project with you – Christmas Sweater Treat Boxes!
+Hello Crafty Friends!
+Today I am sharing how to make your own Christmas Sweater Treat Boxes!
 These little boxes are so cute and are the perfect size for small treats and gift cards.
 They also make adorable party favors for your next holiday get-together.
-They are incredibly quick to put together with the free printables I designed.

 Treat boxes are perfect for the holidays!
 Fill them with a little something special and they make great gifts for family members, co-workers, teachers ands kids.
 I love making them and offer a several free printable treat boxes.
 Check out some of my favorites!